binohead/binohead.github.io/content/blog/testingversatil.md

 - footnotes are the way to go, and/or (see this current post)
 - curtains, or whatever they call them (see the first page of 3630)

-And even better (though I doubt the link will work):
+And even better (though I am still doubting whether the link will work):

 <a href="#" onclick="alert('Most sources will diagree with this characterization.
-For further details, go to <a href="https://binohead.github.io/courses/biol3630/">this link</a>, which you should have read by now.')">But with important caveats.</a>
+For further details, go to href="https://binohead.github.io/courses/biol3630/", which you should have read by now.')">But with important caveats.</a>